aws-samples/serverless-patterns/lambda-microvms-multi-tenant-ai-agents/README.md

 Most AI agents sit idle most of the time, yet an "always-on" deployment bills 24/7.
 Lambda MicroVMs flip that model: an idle tenant's VM auto-suspends (barely billed), a fully idle tenant is terminated with its state parked on EFS for ≈$0, and a returning tenant resumes from a Firecracker snapshot in seconds — memory intact.
 Each tenant gets a dedicated micro-VM, so isolation is a hard security boundary by design, and the workload obtains AWS credentials from the MicroVM's IMDSv2 execution role with no static keys.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/lambda-microvms-multi-tenant-ai-agents](https://serverlessland.com/patterns/lambda-microvms-multi-tenant-ai-agents)

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.